Emsculpt Vs Coolsculpting

 Emsculpt treatments can vary in cost depending on your location, the doctor performing the treatment, and the specific area being treated.

-Generally, the costs are between $750–$1,000 per session.
+Generally, the cost is between $750 and $1,000 per session.
 The recommended number of sessions for treatment is four, resulting in an overall cost of approximately $3,000 to $4,000.

 As with many other cosmetic procedures, you may have the option to pay for sessions individually as you schedule them or purchase a package that covers all the sessions at once.